Rajab Ali Khan

-Ustad Rajab Ali Khan (3 September 1874 at Narsinhgarh, Madhya Pradesh – 8 January 1959 at Dewas, Madhya Pradesh) was an Indian classical vocalist and poet.
+Rajab Ali Khan (3 September 1874 at Narsinhgarh, Madhya Pradesh – 8 January 1959 at Dewas, Madhya Pradesh) was an Indian classical vocalist and poet.

 Early life and career

-Rajab Ali learned music from his father Manglu Khan in the tradition of Bade Mohammad Khan, and from Bande Ali Khan Beenkar.
+Rajab Ali Khan learned music from his father Manglu Khan in the tradition of Bade Mohammad Khan, and from Bande Ali Khan Beenkar.
 Therefore his style was a mix of the Jaipur Gharana and Kirana gharana styles.
 He was a court musician of Dewas and Kolhapur.
 He also performed on concert tours.
 He was also a court musician of Ram Singh II of Jaipur State.

 In 1909, he was conferred the title of Sangeet Ratna Bhushan by the Maharaja of Mysore, and in 1954 he received a Sangeet Natak Akademi Award.
 His last big concert was held in 1957, in Bombay now called Mumbai.

 Rajab Ali was known as a master khayaliya but he was also a noted player of Rudra Veena, Sitar, Jaltarang and tabla.
-As a khyaliya Rajab Ali Khan was known for his expanded vocals full of melodic patterns as well as his very fast and intricate taans.
+As a khyaliya Rajab Ali Khan was known for his expansive singing full of melodic patterns as well as his very fast and intricate taans.